MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Arrays.md

 $a rank: 1
 ```

-Building a truly multidimensional array, in PowerShell, requires the
+The following example shows how to create a truly multidimensional array using
-assistance of the .Net Framework.
-Like in the following example:
+the .Net Framework.

 ```powershell
 [int[,]]$rank2 = [int[,]]::new(5,5)